What to Wear to Your Engagement Photos

 Matching your outfit with the season and location

-If our photoshoot is at a nature area. like a park, most likely wearing a fancy ball gown isn't really the best idea to tell you story with authenticity, right?
-If you still want to feel fancy, think about a terracotta long dress combined with a hat or a button up light color shirt with khaki pants.
-Unless your idea is to get that dramatic feel and that`s your big day vibe, then I’m here for it, wear a ball gown in the forest if that’s what your style is!
+If our photoshoot is at a nature area, most likely wearing a fancy ball gown isn't really the best idea to tell you story with authenticity, right?
+If you still want to feel fancy, think about a white long dress or a button up light color shirt with khaki pants.

 Talking about colors